 Dignity and worth of all persons.
-This principle requires CSJ professionals to be aware of and understand their own of the worldview (beliefs, values and assumptions) and cultural/racial identity as well as the multiple identities of their clients/students that are impacted by various social-cultural-contextual factors.
-It also underscores one's ethical commitment to convey respect for the dignity and worth of one's clients/students in culturally sensitive and responsive ways.
+This principle requires CSJ professionals to be aware of and understand their own worldview (beliefs, values, and assumptions) and cultural/racial identities as well as the multiple identities of their clients/students that are impacted by various social-cultural-contextual factors.
+It also underscores one's ethical commitment to convey respect for the dignity and worth of clients/students in culturally sensitive and responsive ways.
 This ethical commitment is specifically manifested in the respectful manner that social justice-oriented counselors collaborate with their clients/students when developing goals and strategies for counseling, education, and supervision in culturally relevant and responsive ways.
+Collaborating with students regarding the goals of their classes is another important idea that implicitly signals our commitment to democratic principles in holistic ways.